bitcrowd/tickety-tick-formatter/README.md

 ## Building

-In order to build the extension from source, run:
+In order to build from source, run:

 ```shell
 npm install